njit-prof-bill/microservice-api-js-template/README.md

      git commit -m "Completed REST API microservice" git push origin main
      ```
-   - Submit the link to your repository on GitHub Classroom.
+   - Create a pull request that compares your branch to the main branch.
+   - Merge the pull request.
+Merging the Pull Request submits your assignment.

 ### Additional Notes:
 - Make sure your API follows RESTful principles (correct HTTP methods and status codes).